Peter Oakley: Media

 On 17 August 2006, Oakley uploaded "Telling it all 7", in which he made a statement about how much attention he had received from the media over the previous days.
 He mentioned that this was not what he sought or wanted.
-He also stated that any web sites using his username (geriatric1927) were in no way affiliated with him.
+He also stated that any websites using his username (geriatric1927) were in no way affiliated with him.
 In "Telling it all 7", he stated that he had received many messages from advertising companies, telephone companies, and newspaper companies that wanted to interview him, but he preferred to speak only to his fellow YouTubers, whom he considered his friends.

 On 16 February 2007, Oakley made his first television appearance, on a special episode of the BBC's The Money Programme called "Coming to Your Screen: DIY TV".
 The program was taped in the autumn of 2006.
-He also featured in a radio interview for the BBC World Service.
+He was also featured in a radio interview for the BBC World Service.
 In March 2007, Oakley announced that he was working on some television programmes about silver surfing.

 Oakley was part of a BBC documentary in which he was recruited as one of The Zimmers, a group of pensioners whom the documentary maker Tim Samuels brought together to sing The Who's classic "My Generation" to highlight the plight of pensioners in modern Britain.
 The single was released in May 2007 to raise money for the charity Age Concern.
 As part of The Zimmers, Oakley recorded a version of the Alan Parsons Project's song "Old and Wise".
 His work with the band took him to Washington, D.C. in September 2007, as a guest of the AARP.